nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_JOINED_Q_FILTER.md

     )
 )
 ```

+In English, you are...

+1. Querying the `Event` table
+1. Aggregating how many total attendees there are
+1. Determining if the current user has joined the event by joining in registrations **AND** filtering by the `gamer` property of each registration.

 That will set the value of `joined` to 1 or 0.
 You want true or false.
 To get that, add a for loop that converts the numbers to booleans.